-Where will the future Super Bowls to be held?
+Where are the future Super Bowls to be held?

-After this season’s finale at the State Farm Stadium in Arizona, we’ll be off to the Allegiant Stadium for Super Bowl LVIII in Paradise Nevada.
+After this season’s finale at the SoFi stadium in California, we’ll be off to the State Farm stadium for the Super Bowl LVII in Glendale, Arizona.

-In 2025, the Super Bowl will be held at the Caesars Superdome in New Orleans, Louisiana.
+In 2024, the Allegiant stadium will play host whereas in 2025 the Super Bowl will be held at the Caesars Superdome in New Orleans, Louisiana.